ankitcs66/Test-pastime/README.md

 # Test-pastime
-It's a mini game a danamic line whose length get increased as you hit the point{target} on screen and it can move in any 4 directions
+It's a mini game a dynamic line whose length get increased as you hit the point{target} on screen and it can move in any 4 directions